rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ```

-* Students should write a simple script to run the aboved example many times.
+* You should write a simple script to run the aboved example many times.
 ```bash
     $./script_of_experiments.sh
 ```